Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, Chinese authorities have notified relevant countries and regions.
 China is a major manufacturer of drones, exporting to a number of markets, including the US.

-US lawmakers say more than 50% of drones sold in the country are made by China-based DJI, and they are the most popular type of drone used by public safety agencies.
+US lawmakers say more than 50% of drones sold in the country are made by China-based DJI, and they are also the most popular type of drone used by public safety agencies.

 “The company has never designed or manufactured products or equipment for military use.
-We have never marketed or sold products for use in military conflicts or wars in any country,” DJI said in a statement.
+We have also never marketed or sold products for use in military conflicts or wars in any country,” DJI said in a statement.

-In April 2023, China's Ministry of Commerce said that US and Western media were spreading "groundless accusations" that the country exported drones to the war in Europe, asserting that this was an attempt to "smear" mainland companies.
+In April 2023, China's Ministry of Commerce said US and Western media were spreading "groundless accusations" that the country exported drones to the war in Europe, asserting that this was an attempt to "smear" mainland companies.

 Last month, Beijing imposed export restrictions on some metals used in semiconductor manufacturing, a move in response to Washington and its allies tightening controls on technology exports, including advanced chip foundry equipment.